CaliStyle/trailpack-proxy-engine/README.md

   test(msg, data, options) {
-    // This function will be run when a `test` event is published }
+    // This function will be run when a `test` event is published return Promise.resolve()
+  }
   test2(msg, data, options) {
-    // This function will be run when a `test2` event is published }
+    // This function will be run when a `test2` event is published return Promise.reject()
   }
+}
 ```

-Events should either succeed and return a value or they should throw an error which will trigger a retry on the burn down schedule.
+Events should return a promise and resolve (succeed) and return a value or they should reject (throw an error) which will trigger a retry on the burn down schedule.

 ## Tasks
 While event functions respond to events, tasks initiate functions allowed on a specific worker.
 A common use of a task is a micro-service or a worker environment for example, processing video or any other significant process that should be segregated out to a more adapt worker environment.